Ride1UP Revv1 DRT - Complete Review & Off-road Test

 A Few (Fixable) Flaws

-Also, the brake setup is a bit awkward.
+The brake setup is a bit awkward too.
 The right-hand throttle and rear brake combo isn’t ideal, and because the brake cable lengths are tight, flipping them isn’t a five-minute job.
 If I were keeping this as a trail rig, I’d do a full cable swap and maybe upgrade the levers while I’m at it.

 Surprisingly Capable on Singletrack